Lemoranto/Uncertainty_COVID_QC/README.md

 ### Analyses

-- 📁 The `Results` directory archives analysis results from research focusing on the interaction between feelings of uncertainty, negative sentiments, the level of evidence, and the stringency of health measures during the COVID-19 pandemic in Quebec.
+- 📁 The `Results` directory archives analysis results from a research project focusing on the interaction between feelings of uncertainty, negative sentiments, the level of evidence, and the stringency of health measures during the COVID-19 pandemic in Quebec.

-## Coming Soon
+## Upcoming Updates

-A comprehensive database containing differentiated indices of feelings of uncertainty and negative sentiments by category (political decision-makers, public health representatives, experts, and journalists).
+Differentiated indices of sentiments of uncertainty and negative sentiments by category (political decision-makers, public health representatives, experts, and journalists).